civicrm/civicrm-buildkit/nix/share/desktop-xfce4/README.md

 * Timezone
     * To change timezone, look in the main navbar.
 Right-click on the date/time.
       Choose "Properties".
 For "Timezone", type the name of your continent (eg "Europe/" or "America/").
+* Display
+    * To change screen resolution, look in main navbar.
+Click on "Applications > Settings > Display"

 ## Quick Start